 Save the Albatros

 Albatrosses are iconic seabirds that spend most of their life at sea, coming ashore primarily to breed.
-These long-lived ocean wanderers face many threats:
+These long-lived ocean wanderers however face many human induced threats:

 However, the largest threat that albatrosses face is getting caught in longline and trawlers fishing gear.